hardaker/monster-mashup/README.md

 to tinker with and learn to create objects in C++ using pointers and to serve as a place to tinker with function overloading.

+## Ways to get the code

+### Fork the repository

+This is the recommended way to make changes, as you can republish your changes to your own github account for others to use.

+1. Click the fork button in the upper right-hand corner
+2. Follow the steps to fork it
+3. You'll end up on a new page that looks just like this one.
+But it's your account instead of Wes'.
+4. Follow the *Clone steps* steps below

+### Clone the repository

+1. Click on the green *Clone or download* button, it will show you a URL you can use to clone the repository.
+1. In a terminal, type "git clone URL" to get a copy of it onto your system.
+1. Make changes!
+1. Commit the changes using "git add" and "git commit"
+1. If you "Forked" above as recommended, you can "git push" the changes back to your account too.

 # Task ideas

 1. READ THE CODE!